-These nuanced perspectives are supported by recent surveys that show consumer’s digital preferences aren’t so black-and-white.
-A recent report by Solidifi US Inc., found 81 percent of consumers prefer to close on their home in-person; however, the survey also found that 70 percent of consumers would like a more digital process at the closing table.
+These nuanced perspectives are supported by recent surveys that show consumers’ digital preferences aren’t so black-and-white.
+A recent report by Solidifi US Inc. found that 81% of consumers prefer to close on their home in-person; however, the survey also found that 70% of consumers would like a more digital process at the closing table.

 Homebuyer expectations are evolving

 The shift toward digital is primarily a result of changing demographics.
-In the years to come, millennials will become the largest cohort of buyers in U.S. history.
-According to Senior Economist at realtor.com, millennials will make up 50% of the market for loan originations in 2020.
+According to a recent study from the National Association of Realtors®, millennials now make up 43% of homebuyers in 2022—the most of any generation.
 As a result, service providers at every stage of the real estate transaction are focused on delivering experiences that meet the digital demands of millennials.

 For title & escrow businesses, the opportunity to deliver a digital experience is finally in close view with remote online notarization and other eClosing legislation passing in several states.
 The momentum toward eClosings—spurred by these legislative advancements— cannot be understated.
 According to a recent ALTA survey, 80% of title companies report that they are interested in conducting eClosings or have already conducted some form of online closing.

 Before diving head-first into eClosings however, it’s important for title & escrow businesses to understand the full homebuyer journey before closing—from home search to loan origination.
 Title & escrow businesses can look to the consumer experience at home search and loan origination to better predict the right combination of digital tools and personal touch home buyers expect throughout the real estate transaction.